Sony A850 versus Sony A7 II

 |Sony A7S II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

 |Sony A7 (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 The A7 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A850 has been discontinued (but it can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.

-Reasons to prefer the Sony Alpha A850:
+Arguments in favor of the Sony Alpha A850: